 How Do RV Thermostats Work?

-An RV will generally have one or more thermostats to control both the cooling and heating functions.
+An RV typically has one or more thermostats to control both the cooling and heating functions.
 Again, just like in a home, when you adjust the temperature on the thermostat, your heater or air conditioner will respond by heating or cooling the interior to the designated temperature.

 Do You Need a Special Thermostat for an RV?

-Yes – you need a special thermostat for an RV because the electrical components are different from home thermostats.
+Generally speaking, yes, you need a special thermostat for an RV because its electrical components differ from those of home thermostats.
 The voltages are different, the wiring is different, and the electronics involved in the HVAC appliances are different.
+VERY capable DIYers can jury-rig a thermostat that’s meant to work in a sticks-and-bricks home so that it can handle your RV’s heating and cooling… but that’s beyond the scope of this article (and, likely, your abilities).

 Thermostats need to be capable of working with both the heating and cooling systems in your RV.

-So before purchasing a new/replacement thermostat, be sure it will be compatible with your existing HVAC appliances.
+Before purchasing a new or replacement thermostat, ensure it’s compatible with your existing HVAC appliances.

 Are RV Thermostats Different?